 If you keep an item that does not bring you joy to confront it later, you will grow indifferent about owning it, and the urgency to discard it will have diminished.
 As this continues to occur, you will find that you have kept things without really considering the value it brings your life.”

 As long as it takes.
 In the books, it is urged that you complete one category in one ‘sorting event’ or work session.
-If you have too many items to achieve this, you can create sub-categories (download the free printable for ideas).
+If you have too many items to achieve this, you can create sub-categories (save the free tip sheet for ideas).

 I have seen people who own mountains of clothing break it down into tops, bottoms, and so on, tackling one of these sub-categories each day.
 You’ll know which categories will likely overwhelm you, so do go ahead and break them into smaller bites.

 Overall, it appears that anyone with an average-size home by North American standards, with the usual amounts of clutter could take 6-12 months to work through every category, if there are jobs and family to tend to along the way.
 Those with small apartments and nothing in storage elsewhere, might just get the whole thing done in a week.